realityforge/planet_quake/README.md

   * Repacking-as-a-service, uploader for repacking game content
   * Mesh networking with geographically distributed and load balanced proxy servers, using dedicated server web-workers.
   * Push notifications through web browser for pickup matches
-  * Procedurally generated game content and maps, create voxelized model on server aka "destructible model" and stream to client, replace using z-index?
   * Many mod support, compiling and playing lots of different game types, capture the flag with 3+ teams
   * Many BSP formats (Quake 1, Quake 2, Quake 4, Doom 1, Doom 2, Doom 3, Hexen maps) support and cross compatibility with other game content like Call of Duty, Half-Life, and Savage XR
   * Campaign mode, playing older engine content and playing as enemy characters, new AI for old enemies